Paraguayan War: Provisional government

 With Paraguay devastated, the power vacuum resulting from Solano López's overthrow was quickly filled by emerging domestic factions which Paranhos had to accommodate.
 On 31 March, a petition was signed by 335 leading citizens asking Allies for a Provisional government.
 This was followed by negotiations between the Allied countries, which put aside some of the more controversial points of the Treaty of the Triple Alliance; on 11 June, agreement was reached with Paraguayan opposition figures that a three-man Provisional government would be established.
 On 22 July, a National Assembly met in the National Theatre and elected Junta Nacional of 21 men which then selected a five-man committee to select three men for the Provisional government.
 They selected Carlos Loizaga, Juan Francisco Decoud, and José Díaz de Bedoya.
-Decoud was unacceptable to Paranhos, who had him replaced with Cirilo Antonio Rivarola.
-The government was finally installed on 15 August, but was just a front for the continued Allied occupation.
+Decoud, being pro-Argentine, was unacceptable to Paranhos, who had him replaced with Cirilo Antonio Rivarola.
+The government was finally installed on 15 August but was just a front for the continued Allied occupation.
 After the death of Lopez, the Provisional Government issued a proclamation on 6 March 1870 in which it promised to support political liberties, to protect commerce and to promote immigration.
+Loizaga and Bedoya were politically active members of the Paraguayan community in exile, both without any experience in public administration.
+Loizaga, specifically, was an old man who loved poetry and adventure stories and was tired and anxious to retire from public life.
+Bedoya was different, his brother was executed by Marshal Lopez for being a conspirator, and akin to his sibling he lacked education and was greedy.
+Later Bedoya made a trip to Buenos Aires and absconded with church silver from Paraguay (which had been given to him to serve as guarantee for a loan), and then disappeared from public life.
+Rivarola was described as being devoted to the law but with arbitrary and despotic tendencies, both good and evil, possessing truth and falsehood, and a lack of character.
+All three men were lackeys of the Empire of Brazil.
+Though there were other men more capable and available for the job, none had any chance of success without the patronage of the Allies.

 The Provisional Government did not last.
-In May 1870, José Díaz de Bedoya resigned; on 31 August 1870, so did Carlos Loizaga.
-The remaining member, Antonio Rivarola, was then immediately relieved of his duties by the National Assembly, which established a provisional Presidency, to which it elected Facundo Machaín, who assumed his post that same day.
-However, the next day, 1 September, he was overthrown in a coup that restored Rivarola to power.
+Bedoya disappeared in May 1870; on 31 August 1870, Carlos Loizaga resigned.
+The remaining member, Cirilo Rivarola, was then immediately relieved of his duties by the National Assembly, which established a provisional Presidency, to which it elected Facundo Machaín, who assumed his post that same day.
+However, the next day, 1 September, he was overthrown in a coup that restored Rivarola to power, backed by Brazilian forces.